 Deepak Goradia, President, CREDAI-MCHI said, “The Coastal Road will surely decongest the existing load on the arterial roads of Mumbai and North-South.
 Travel from the airport to Nariman Point and Fountain areas will be easy.
-This will help in giving a fillip to reconstruction of dilapidated buildings owned by landlords, MHADA and MCGM in the A to D wards.
+This will help in giving a fillip to the reconstruction of dilapidated buildings owned by landlords, MHADA, and MCGM in the A to D wards.
 We surely see a rejuvenation of demand in these areas due to the infrastructure projects.”

 Some allege that from the outset, the project was conceived with one eye on the demands of the influential builders’ lobby.
-Debi Goenka of the Conservation Action Trust, who is also one of the active petitioners in the apex court against the Coastal Road project said, “The biggest apprehension was whatever land that will be reclaimed will be given to real estate and commercial activity; but the BMC has given a solemn assurance on affidavit in the High Court that it will be garden and open spaces.
+Debi Goenka of the Conservation Action Trust, who is also one of the active petitioners in the apex court against the Coastal Road project said, “The biggest apprehension was whatever land that will be reclaimed will be given to real estate and commercial activity, but the BMC has given a solemn assurance on affidavit in the High Court that it will be garden and open spaces.
 The only construction work that will be allowed would be for the bus depot and other recreational activities.
-However, the project will be a disaster for the environment, and bonanza for the builders.
+However, the project will be a disaster for the environment and a bonanza for the builders.
 This project was only designed keeping in mind the builders’ lobby, as though the reclaimed land will be unused, the existing real estate development will get a major push.”

 Speaking to The Free Press Journal, however, BMC Commissioner Iqbal Singh Chahal said changing Mumbai’s coastal boundary is not done by the BMC, which has no role to play in it.
-The nodal agencies for this are the Maharashtra Coastal Zone Management Authority(MCZMA) and Ministry of Environmental and Forest (MoEF), he said.
+The nodal agencies for this are the Maharashtra Coastal Zone Management Authority(MCZMA) and the Ministry of Environmental and Forest (MoEF), he said.
 He pointed out that the CRZ notification cannot be amended only for one city, and the notification for the entire state’s coastline would have to be altered.

 “I don’t see a change in the coastal boundary for the next 5-7 years at least, as the 2011 CRZ revised notification has been implemented only recently.
 Also, this notification does not mention the coastal road project.
-In fact, no properties falling under CRZ ambit in Mumbai can take the benefit of the Development Plan (DP)-2034, although it was approved in October 2018, due to the status quo imposed by the National Green Tribunal (NGT),” said Chahal.
+In fact, no properties falling under the CRZ ambit in Mumbai can take the benefit of the Development Plan (DP)-2034, although it was approved in October 2018, due to the status quo imposed by the National Green Tribunal (NGT),” said Chahal.

 The civic chief added, “For instance, at Nariman Point near Manora, a piece of land is vacant and it is of the Government of India’s Income tax office ownership, where they want to construct a head office.
-As per the DP 2034 they can avail 4 FSI.
-However, due to the prevailing NGT status quo, they can only take 1.33 FSI benefit as per the previous Development Control Regulation (DCR) rule.
+As per the DP 2034, they can avail of 4 FSI.
+However, due to the prevailing NGT status quo, they can only take 1.33 FSI benefits as per the previous Development Control Regulation (DCR) rule.
 Though several meetings have taken place between the Income Tax Commissioner and me, we (BMC) cannot do anything as BMC approves building development only as per the CRZ approved notifications.